zackosowski/CSVault/Lessons/Video Game Design (VGD)/VGD 1.3 - Intro to Scripting.md

 ---
 #### Lesson

-- Create a new script in the Project window
+1. Create a new script in the Project window
-	- Right click
+	- Right click > Create > C# Script
-	- //nav menus
+	- Name this new script "ObjectExploder" and open it

+2. Review [[Scripting in Unity]] together as a class

+3. Write our "ObjectExploder" script
+	1. Detect when the player clicks on the GameObject
--
+		- Add the `OnMouseDown()` function
+		- Write a `Debug.Log()` message in the new function
+		- Test the code and note the message in the console
+	2. Remove the GameObject from the scene
+		 Create a new function named `Explode()`
+		 Call `Destroy(gameObject)` in the function
+		 Call `Explode()` in `OnMouseDown()`